triton-inference-server/pytriton/docs/deploying_models.md

   ...
 ```

-Once the multiple callable objects are passed to `infer_func` the Triton server get information that multiple instances
+Once the multiple callable objects are passed to `infer_func`, the Triton server gets information that multiple instances
-of the same model has been created.
+of the same model have been created.
 The incoming requests are distributed among created instances.
 In our case executing
 two instances of a `Linear` model loaded on CPU and GPU devices.

 ### Inputs and Outputs

 The integration of the Python model requires the inputs and outputs types of the model.
 This is required to
-correctly map the input and output data passed through Triton Inference Server.
+correctly map the input and output data passed through the Triton Inference Server.

-The simplest definition on model inputs and outputs expect to provide the type of data and the shape per input:
+The simplest definition of model inputs and outputs expects providing the type of data and the shape per input:

 ```python
 import numpy as np